 One of the earliest cherry blossom displays in Okinawa can be enjoyed at Motobu’s Mount Yae Cherry Blossom Festival, which features about 7,000 cherry trees lining a three-kilometer-long road winding up the mountain, giving Mount Yae a delicate color from base to peak.
 The Nago Cherry Blossom Festival is famous for its two-kilometer walk lined with over 20,000 cherry trees.
-Along with the Nakijin Gusuku Cherry Blossom Festival these are considered to be Okinawa's three biggest and most popular cherry blossom festivals, attracting a large number of visitors from all over the country.
-The Nakijin festival is held at a UNESCO World Heritage site, the Nakijin Castle Ruins, and it's famous for the fantastic sight of cherry blossom and the castle ruins lit up at night.
+Along with the Nakijin Gusuku Cherry Blossom Festival, these are considered to be Okinawa's three biggest and most popular cherry blossom festivals, attracting many visitors from all over the country.
+The Nakijin festival is held at a UNESCO World Heritage site, the Nakijin Castle Ruins and it's famous for the fantastic sight of cherry blossom and the castle ruins lit up at night.

-Having a picnic or a taking leisurely stroll while admiring the spectacular view is the ultimate way to experience the Japanese spring.
+Having a picnic or taking a stroll while admiring the spectacular view is the ultimate way to experience the Japanese spring.
 Here we would like to introduce some tips for enjoying cherry blossoms around Okinawa.

 Approximately 7,000 cherry trees lining a three-kilometer mountain road give Mount Yae (453m) a delicate color from base to peak and the pleasant scent of flowers.
 Located on the mountainside, Sakura-no-Mori Park features playground equipment and a stunning view of Ie Island.